Disposal of electronic waste at UOW

 - Where it is located (building and room number)

 Where ever possible unwanted electronic items that are still in good working condition will be reused.
-All unwanted electronic items are to be listed by ITS and IT faculty representatives via the ITS Support Wizard.
-Staff are able to find out what is available for reuse within the University by contacting the Environmental and Sustainability Initiatves Unit who will search the ewaste items and put you in contact with who has the items.
+Staff are able to find out what is available for reuse within the University by contacting the Environmental Unit who will search the ewaste items and put you in contact with who has the items.
 Don't forget to update the asset register if items are transferred from one area of the University to another.

 Items that cannot be reused are sent to a specialised waste contractor who will certify that the items have been recycled.
 Prior to sending it off to be recycled all items must be removed from the UOW Asset Register and if relevant have UOW data removed and/or destroyed.
-All items are also to be labelled by IT/ITS staff with an ewaste label prior to the items being placed out for collection.
-To obtain labels please contact Environmental and Sustainability Initiatves Unit
+All items are also to be labelled with an ewaste label prior to the items being placed out for collection.
+To obtain labels please contact Environment Unit

-A regular collection of these items (at least 2 per year) is organised by the Environmental and Sustainability Initiatives (ESI) Unit with significant support and assistance of the ITS and Faculty Staff.
+A regular collection of these items (at least 2 per year) is organised by the Environment Unit with significant support and assistance of the IMTS and Faculty Staff.

-The collections are planned to be held each April and September (see top of page for next scheduled collection date).
-Please identify unwanted electronic items and advise your local IT personnel or ITS via the ITS Support Wizard (for those areas under managed desktops) at a minimum 7 working days prior to the collection date to be included in the current electronic waste collection.
+The collections are planned to be held twice per year during recess breaks (see top of page for next scheduled collection date).
+Please complete the ewaste form to nominate items for collection a minimum 7 working days prior to the collection date to be included in the current electronic waste collection.

-If you miss the April or September collection please consult your local IT personnel or ITS Desktop Support (for those areas under managed desktops).
+Please consult with the staff in your area that manage UOW assets.
 They will provide you with advice on where to store those items until the next collection.
-If the items can’t be stored until the next collection please contact the Environmental and Sustainability Initiatves Unit to discuss alternative options.
+If the items can’t be stored until the next collection please contact the Environment Unit to discuss alternative options.
 Please be aware that your faculty or division may be required to contribute to the costs of disposal in between UOW ewaste collections.

 Personal electronic waste can not be disposed via the UOW ewaste collections.